Mitral stenosis usually results from rheumatic fever, but infants can be born with the condition.

 Mitral stenosis almost always results from

 Rheumatic fever is a childhood illness that occurs after some cases of untreated strep throat Symptoms Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many disorders... read more or scarlet fever Symptoms Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many disorders... read more .
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more or scarlet fever Symptoms Streptococcal infections are caused by any one of several species of Streptococcus.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more .
 Rheumatic fever is now rare in North America and Western Europe because antibiotics are widely used to treat infection.
 Thus, in these regions, mitral stenosis occurs mostly in older people who had rheumatic fever and who did not have the benefit of antibiotics during their youth or in people who have moved from regions where antibiotics are not widely used.
 In such regions, rheumatic fever is common, and it leads to mitral stenosis in adults, teenagers, and sometimes even children.
 Typically, when rheumatic fever is the cause of mitral stenosis, the mitral valve cusps are partially fused together.

 Less often, in some older people, the valve instead degenerates and accumulates calcium deposits.
 In these people, mitral stenosis tends to be less severe.